DUKE42web/DUKE/personal-assignments/testing-assignment/react-testing-recipes.md

 }
 ```

-We can write tests for this component by leveraging [Jest’s timer mocks](https://jestjs.io/docs/en/timer-mocks), and testing the different states it can be in.
+We can write tests for this component by leveraging [Jest's timer mocks](https://jestjs.io/docs/en/timer-mocks), and testing the different states it can be in.

 ```